-Standard Length of license validation Operator License June 7th 2007-Dec.
+Standard Length of license validation Standard length of license validation Staridard Longer of license validation Operator License June 7th 2007-Dec.
 31st 2007: 5 years Jan.
 1st 2008-Dec.
 31st 2008: 4 years Renewal options and conditions Jan.
-1st 2009: 6 years In person Vision testing required at time of renewal?
+1st 2009: 6 years Vision testing required at time of renewal?
 Yes (acuity) Written test required?
 Yes, if new to State, if 6 or more points appear on the driving record, if expired more than 2 years or recommended by the Medical Advisory Board.
 Road test required?
-Yes, if new from out of country, if out of State license is expired more than 1 year, if Indiana license is expired more than 3 years or in the event the bureau receives evidence of driving Age-based renewal procedures Licenses issued to individuals under the age of 18 exp Age 75-84, renewal cycle is reduced to 3 years Age 84 +, renewal cycle is reduced to 2 years. impairment bire at midnight on the individuals' 21st birthday.
-Reporting Procedures Mandatory medical reporting None Physician/medical reporting Drivers should self-report medical conditions that may cause lapse of consciousness, seizure, etc. Physicians are encouraged but not required to report to the bureau a patient who may have a medical condition that would adversely affect their ability to operate a motor vehicle safely.
-Immunity A physician licensed to practice medicine under IC 25- optometry under IC 25-24, or an advanced practice nu examined the patient not more than thirty (30) days be fitness to operate a motor vehicle is not civilly or crimin (1) bureau; (2) commission; or (3) driver licensing medical advisory board; concerning the fitness of a patient of the physician, op a motor vehicle in a manner that does not jeopardize t urse licensed under IC 25-23 who has personally efore making a report concerning the patient's nally liable for a report made in good faith to the: Legal protection Applicable immunity law only.
+Yes, if new from out of country, if out of State license is expired more than 1 year, if Indiana license is expired more than 3 years or in the event the bureau receives evidence of driving impairment Age-based renewal procedures Licenses issued to individuals under the age of 18 expire at midnight on the individuals' 21st birthday.
+Age 75-84, renewal cycle is reduced to 3 years Age 84 +, renewal cycle is reduced to 2 years.
+Reporting Procedures Mandatory medical reporting None Physician/medical reporting Drivers should self-report medical conditions that may Physicians are encouraged but not required to report t condition that would adversely affect their ability to op to the bureau a patient who may have a medical Immunity A physician licensed to practice medicine under IC 25 optometry under IC 25-24, or an advanced practice not examined the patient not more than thirty (30) days be fitness to operate a motor vehicle is not civilly or crimi (1) bureau; (2) commission; or (3) driver licensing medical advisory board; concerning the fitness of a patient of the physician, op a motor vehicle in a manner that does not jeopardize to urse licensed under IC 25-23 who has personally efore making a report concerning the patient's nally liable for a report made in good faith to the: stometrist, or advanced practice nurse to operate Legal protection Applicable immunity law only.
 DMV follow-up Written notification.
-Other reporting Will accept information from courts, law enforcement, family members and other reliable sources Anonymity The BMV protects the identity of the reporter, unless in formation is required by a court of law Medical Advisory Boar d Role of the MAB MAB advises the Bureau of Motor Vehicles on medical based on the recommendation of the majority and/or s Medical Review contact information Referrals can be faxed to 317-233-3138.
-Questions
+Other reporting Will accept information from courts, law enforcement, family members and other reliable sources Anonymity The BMV protects the identity of the reporter, unless in nformation is required by a court of law Medical Advisory Boar d Role of the MAB MAB advises the Bureau of Motor Vehicles on medical based on the recommendation of the majority and/or s Medical Review contact information Referrals can be faxed to 317-233-3138.
+Questions should be directed to 317-232-0901 lowa Department of Motor Vehicles IA DOT, Park Fair Mall of State for 6 months.